Low Dose Naltrexone Capsule (Naltrexone)

 FAQs

-It increases the body’s endorphin levels, helping regulate the immune system and reduce inflammation.
+It works by temporarily blocking opioid receptors, which stimulates the body to increase endorphin production.
+This may help regulate the immune system and reduce inflammation.

-Can I take Low Dose Naltrexone with painkillers?
+How should I take Low Dose Naltrexone Capsule?

 Interactions